podvistorcheto/draft/README.md

 ##### Landing page

-It includes active navbar consistent on mobille and desktop and hints the active language as the page contains also a version in Bulgarian which is mine native language.
-Makes the page accessible for users who prefer to see it in Bulgarian, especially in the skills section.
+It includes active navbar consistent on mobile and desktop and a active language bar.
+There is a version in Bulgarian which is my native language.
+Makes the page more accessible for users who prefer to see it in Bulgarian, especially for the skills section.
-It provides also the option to switch languages as in case the user missed the option to spot the active language link at the top right of the screen.
+Navbar menu provides also the option to switch languages as in case the user missed the option to spot the active language link at the top right of the screen.
+This way, once the user is checking the navbar, won’t need to look for a language change elsewhere.
 This feature makes the landing page more intuitive.

 ##### About Me</h5>
 This section has the skills and a brief text moto about me to present the current skillset.
 Here the Bulgarian version helps as the skills are better reffered to Bulgarian if a looked by recruiter in this language.